gdmoney/network-automation-github-actions/README.md

 - Python script is executed
 - static testing (syntax check/config validation) by the device NOS
 - devices' configuration is replaced
-- Unimus continuously audits device configs and generates change-based alerts
+- Unimus continuously audits device configs and generates alerts if drift is detected
+- *automatic synchronization between actual and desired states* - WIP

 ## Build